MoralCode/Reach/docs/DesignDecisions.md

 ### Application Tier

 #### Database
 The current plan is to just use a directory of `.vcf` files for simplicity.
 This means theres less overhead of having to deal with databases while things are laid out.
-In future there may arise a need to use a database of some kind.
+In future there may arise a need to use a database of some kind, i.e. for searching for a contact.

 ##### Future Plans